-Hot flashes are synonym with menopause but there are many of things that can cause them, such as MS (multiple sclerosis) or chemotherapy.
+Hot flashes are synonymous with menopause, but there are many things that can cause them, such as MS (multiple sclerosis) or chemotherapy.
 These products are also proven to be effective for women or anyone with depleting hormones.
 Unlike other cooling therapy brands, these “wearable therapies” don’t need to be placed in the freezer, are safe to apply directly to the skin, and maintain a cool temperature for a longer period of time than ice.

 Tammy is hoping to help women and men with her women-owned company, so tune in to learn more about how these products work and what she’s doing to give back!

 - Tammy explains what Onyx Cool and Opal Cool are and how they help

 - Opal Cool’s latest women’s healthcare product, Gal Pals

 - How these products work without going in the freezer

 - Clinical studies that back their claims

 - Where to buy Onyx and Opal products

 - Success for post-op surgery patients